HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 ### HTTPS

-Google adopted [HTTP as a ranking signal in 2014](https://developers.google.com/search/blog/2014/08/https-as-ranking-signal).
-[HTTPS](https://www.cloudflare.com/learning/ssl/what-is-https/) uses a protocol to encrypt communications.
+Google adopted [HTTP as a ranking signal in 2014](https://developers.google.com/search/blog/2014/08/https-as-ranking-signal). <a hreflang="en" href="https://www.cloudflare.com/learning/ssl/what-is-https/">HTTPS</a> uses a protocol to encrypt communications.
 It's established via the presence of a secure certificate issued by a third party at the time of crawl.
 Adoption has continued to steadily increase over the years.
 In 2024, 89% of desktop pages and 88.9% of mobile pages used the HTTPS protocol.

 {{ figure_markup(
   image="https-usage.png",